 Yet that’s perhaps the only category in which it fails to impress, at least in the minds of most.
 Those statistics, however, only serve to highlight how intriguing it is in other ways.
 Nature, it seems, often does its most impressive work while working with its smaller packages.

 The truly amazing creature also manifests a certain degree of the physiological characteristic known as sexual dimorphism in regards to size, among others ways.
 In this specific instance, though, the size differences between the two genders remains exceedingly minor.

 That’s partly due to the fact that both genders of the bird attain the same approximate average length.
 That measures roughly 6.3 in (16 cm).
-The males, however, attain a slightly greater average weight, measuring 53 – 67 g. females, meanwhile, only average 52 – 60 g.
+The males, however, attain a slightly greater average weight, equaling 53 – 67 g.
+Females, meanwhile, only average 52 – 60 g.

 It’s in appearance, though, that the sexes show the greatest degree of difference.
 The males display a combination of a red and black background.
 This, though, gets augmented by a light green on the mouth, a yellow neck, and blue feet, with two curled violet tail feathers.

 The females of the awesome Wilson’s Bird-of-paradise, though, show markedly milder color schemes.
 In this respect, it also follows the familiar pattern among many related species.
 These typically present an overall brown color, with the presence of a bare blue crown.

 - Class: Aves